-Nature of business and organization - FinWise Bancorp is a Utah Corporation headquartered in Murray, Utah and operates all business activities through its wholly-owned banking subsidiary, FinWise Bank, dba Utah Community Bank.
-Utah Community Bank was incorporated in the state of Utah on May 7, 1999.
-All West Bancorp was incorporated in the state of Utah on October 22, 2002, after which, it acquired 100% of Utah Community Bank.
-As of March 4, 2016, Utah Community Bank's articles of incorporation were amended to rename the entity FinWise Bank.
-As of March 15, 2021, All West Bancorp's articles of incorporation were amended and restated to rename the entity FinWise Bancorp.
+Nature of business and organization - FinWise Bancorp is a Utah Corporation headquartered in Murray, Utah and operates all business activities through its wholly-owned banking subsidiary, FinWise Bank, f/k/a Utah Community Bank.
+FinWise Bank was incorporated in the state of Utah on May 7, 1999.
+FinWise Bancorp, f/k/a All West Bancorp, was incorporated in the state of Utah on October 22, 2002, after which, it acquired 100% of FinWise Bank.
+As of March 4, 2016, FinWise Bank's articles of incorporation were amended to rename the entity FinWise Bank.
+As of March 15, 2021, FinWise Bancorp's articles of incorporation were amended to rename the entity FinWise Bank.
+As of March 15, 2021, FinWise Bancorp's articles of incorporation were amended and restated to rename the entity FinWise Bancorp.
 References herein to "FinWise Bancorp," "Bancorp" or the "holding company," refer to FinWise Bancorp on a standalone basis.
 The word "Company" refers to FinWise Bancorp and FinWise Bank collectively and on a consolidated basis.
 References to the "Bank" refer to FinWise Bank on a standalone basis.